 Assuming that the AC voltage supplied is a pure sine wave, the peak AC voltage will be 1.414 times the RMS voltage, or 14.14 V. Taking the inverse of that, you can see that the RMS value of a sinusoidal AC voltage is 0.707 times the peak value.

-Most inexpensive meters use an averaging technique for determining the RMS reading of an AC voltage or current.
-This method gives you an accurate reading when you’re measuring an AC voltage with a sinusoidal waveform, but if the waveform of the AC voltage or current you’re trying to measure is not a pure sine wave the reading will be inaccurate, usually too low.
+A majority of inexpensive meters use an averaging technique for determining the RMS reading of an AC voltage or current.
+This method provides an accurate reading when measuring an AC voltage with a sinusoidal waveform.
+However, if the AC voltage or current waveform you’re trying to measure is not a pure sine wave, the reading will be inaccurate, typically too low.
 Depending on the type of AC waveform, the reading might be up to 40% lower than it should be.

 If you need to measure the voltage or current of AC signals that are not pure sine waves, such as when you’re measuring the output of adjustable speed motor controls or adjustable heating controls, then you need a “true RMS” meter.
 A true RMS meter works by taking the square of the instantaneous value of the input voltage or current, averaging this value over time, and then displaying the square root of this average.